 What is the ASPREE Biobus?

-Up to 45% of ASPREE Biobank volunteers are from towns and cities in Victoria, Tasmania, Southern NSW and Southern SA.
+Up to 45% of ASPREE Biobank volunteers were from towns and cities in Victoria, Tasmania, Southern NSW and Southern SA.
 Given each sample must be taken, processed and stored within a strict 4 hour timelimit, this quick turnaround presented quite a challenge!
 The solution: an ingenious vehicle.

-Biosamples are barcoded and prepared for long term storage in a Biorepository in Melbourne.
+Biosamples were barcoded and prepared for long term storage in a Biorepository in Melbourne.
 Future researchers will need to have human research ethics approval to access the Biobank resource.
 Strict scientific governance of the ASPREE Biobank maintains participant’s privacy.
 No individuals will be identified in the results.